-Though the AD8197 features input equalization and output preemphasis, the length of the TMDS traces should be minimized to reduce overall signal degradation.
-Commonly used PC board material such as FR4 is lossy at high frequencies; therefore, long traces on the circuit board increase signal attenuation resulting in decreased signal swing and increased jitter through intersymbol interference (ISI).
+The length of the TMDS traces should be minimized to reduce overall signal degradation.
+Commonly used PCB material, such as FR4, is lossy at high frequencies; therefore, long traces on the circuit board increase signal attenuation resulting in decreased signal swing and increased jitter through intersymbol interference (ISI).